b06901089/R11921098_THESIS/README.md

 pip install -r requirements.txt
 ```

 Install FFmpeg.
+It might require ffmpeg>=4.4 version.
 ```
 pip install ffmpeg
 ```

-Next, we are going to create a virtual environments for BasicVSR.
+Next, we are going to create a virtual environments for [BasicVSR++](<https://github.com/ckkelvinchan/BasicVSR_PlusPlus>).
-Since mmcv depends on the version of pytorch and cuda very heavily.
+Since mmcv depends very heavily on the version of pytorch and cuda.
-I will be using specific CUDA 11.8 when installing mmcv.
+I will be using specific CUDA 11.8 and specific torch versions when installing mmcv.
 ```
 conda create --name basicvsr python=3.8 conda activate basicvsr